-De Neys et al. (2011) previously demonstrated that, despite generally low accuracy rates on bias tasks, erring participants were globally less confident in their choices on conflict items than on control (no-conflict) items in both conjunction and base-rate tasks.
-De Neys et al. (2013) found similar group-level effects on the notorious bat and ball problem.
-We selected these studies for an individual-level reanalysis because they used the same measure (confidence ratings) and population (university students) with different tasks (conjunction, base-rate, and bat and ball tasks).
-Our goal was to get a first estimation of the frequency of (un)successful conflict detection at the individual-level.
-To identify potential individual differences in the present reanalysis we simply contrasted each individual reasoner's confidence on the incorrectly solved conflict and (correctly solved) no-conflict problems.
-Next, we tallied which percentage of reasoners showed a confidence decrease to get a rough estimate of the percentage of participants who displayed the conflict detection effect (e.g., see Mevel et al., 2015; Pennycook et al., 2015).
-Before presenting the results we first give the reader a brief summary of the participants, material, and procedures of the original studies.
+De Neys et al. (2011) previously demonstrated that despite generally low accuracy rates on bias tasks, erring participants were globally less confident in their choices on conflict items than on control (no-conflict) items in both conjunction and base-rate tasks.
+De Neys et al. (2013) found similar group-level effects on the notorious bat-andball problem.
+We selected these studies for an individuallevel reanalysis because they used the same measure (confidence ratings) and population (university students) with different tasks (conjunction, base-rate and bat-andball tasks).
+Our goal was to get a first estimation of the frequency of (un)successful conflict detection at the individual level.
+To identify potential individual differences in this reanalysis, we simply contrasted each individual reasoner's confidence on the incorrectly solved conflict and (correctly solved) no-conflict problems.
+Next, we tallied which percentage of reasoners showed a confidence decrease to get a rough estimate of the percentage of participants who displayed the conflict detection effect (e.g. see Mevel et al., 2015; Pennycook et al., 2015).
+Before presenting the results, we first give the reader a brief summary of the participants, materials and procedures of the original studies.